≡ Menu

 Squamous Cell Carcinoma:

 Squamous cell carcinoma (SCC) is a type of skin cancer that affects the squamous cells, which are the cells that make up the outer layer of the skin.
-It is a more serious type of skin cancer than basal cell carcinoma (BCC), and it has the potential to spread to other parts of the body if not treated promptly.
+It is a more severe type of skin cancer than basal cell carcinoma (BCC), and it has the potential to spread to other parts of the body if not treated promptly.

 SCC usually appears as a rough, red patch or as a bump on the skin.
 It may also appear as a sore that does not heal or as a scaly, crusty patch.
 The patch or bump may be tender to the touch and may bleed easily.